EleutherAI/lm-evaluation-harness/lm_eval/tasks/haerae/README.md

 #### Groups

 * `haerae`: 'It consists of five tasks provided in the HAERAE-BENCH paper.
 'Reading Comprehension' was excluded from the implementation due to copyright issues.
 We will include it in the next haerae update.
-For other tasks, the amount of data increased with the production of Haerae v1.1.
+For other tasks, some part of data may be replaced or increased with the production of Haerae v1.1.
 Please note this when using it.'

 #### Tasks